Promote a story or collection

 Note:

-You may notice some differences in a story when it is embedded.
-Content may appear in a different layout if the iframe is less than 960 pixels wide.
+You may notice some differences in your content when it is embedded.
+For example, content may appear in a different layout if the iframe is less than 960 pixels wide.

 Note:

-While embedding works well in many situations, it is not always the best way to present your content.
+While standard embedding works well in many situations, it is not always the best way to present your content.
 The reader experience depends on the amount of space available.
 If a reader visits your website on a small screen, such as a tablet or phone, there is less space devoted to the content.
-Be sure to test your website on different screen sizes to confirm that it provides the desired reader experience.
-In many cases, it is a good practice to also provide a link to open the story or collection in a new tab to provide the best possible viewing experience for your readers.
+Test your website on different screen sizes to confirm that it provides the desired reader experience.
+In many cases, it is recommended that you also provide a link to open the content in a new tab to provide the best possible viewing experience for your readers.

 Activate autoplay